esketit-git/esketitOS/README.md

-# esketitOS
+# EsketitOS

-esketitOS, an operating system for cryptocurrency, multi-coin wallet, http networking, token store and more...
+EsketitOS, an operating system for cryptocurrency, multi-coin wallet, http networking, token store and more...

 Esketit is pronounced, sshkedit or air-sskedit, you are not allowed to think about it, sshkedit.
 It is a play on the word "just get it" in reference to needing to buy something.

 EsketitOS aims to be an operating system for cryptocurrencies.
 It is currently in development, pre-release.
 Version 0.9 to be compatible with Bitcoin and
 Ethereum in a subsequent version.
 You cannot use it yet, we are still programming it.

+EsketitOS is open source.

 EsketitOS is multi-user.
 It allows mutiple accounts.